-Each controller will receive DHP1 messages from its neighbors, which it adds to the Neighbors topology table.
+Each controller will receive DHP1 messages from its neighbors, which it adds to the Neighbors_topology table.
 The controller will perform multicasting after a specified time or if there is a change in network conditions.
-Secondly, the level 1 controllers will send DHP2 messages from the DHP2 subunit, which has some of the information that is in the Neighbors_topology table (i.e. Neighbors ID, link latency and Internal_subnet latency) in dictionary style, to the centralized controller in level 2, as seen in Fig.4 (b).
-The centralized controller in bootstrap time creates an All topology table, which has following fields: Source_ID, Destination_ID, Link_latency and Internal_latency.
-The centralized controller will combine all received DHP2 messages and using the Dijkstra algorithm will find the best paths between each pair of subnets and then, will fill the All_topology table.
-This controller will send back DHP2 messages which contain just the crucial information to each related subnet required to install rules for reaching the destination subnets.
-It should be noted the DHP2's messages are different from each other, i.e. each is unique for each subnet in order to avoid sending information to unrelated one.
-The messages will be in dictionary format, i.e. net_X {net_Y: net_Z}, which means if subnet/network X wants to connect to subnet/network Y, it should go through subnet/network Z. The controller in level 1 will save this information in the All_view_discovery table that has been created in all controllers at all levels in bootstrap time.
+Secondly, the level 1 controllers will send DHP2 messages from the DHP2 subunit, which has some of the information that is in the Neighbors topology table (i.e., Neighbors ID, link latency and Internal_subnet latency) in dictionary style, to the centralized controller in level 2, as seen in Fig.4 (b).
+The centralized controller in bootstrap time creates an All_topology table, which has following fields: Source_ID, Destination ID, Link latency and Internal latency.
+The centralized controller will combine all received DHP2 messages and using the Dijkstra algorithm will find the best paths between each pair of subnets and then, will fill in the All_topology table.
+This controller will send back DHP2 messages, which contain just the crucial information to each related subnet required to install rules for reaching the destination subnets.
+It should be noted that the DHP2 messages are different to each other, i.e., each is unique for each subnet in order to avoid sending information to an unrelated one.
+The messages are in dictionary format, i.e., net_X {net_Y: net_Z}, which means if subnet/network X wants to connect to subnet/network Y, it should go through subnet/network Z. The controller in level 1 will save this information in the All_view_discovery table that has been created in all the controllers at all levels in the bootstrap time.
 As a consequence, the controllers in level 1 will have a general view of the whole network.
-Then, the level 1 controller installs rules proactively in its switches to each destination subnet in its network relying on Edge_switch_ID and Edge_switch_port fields in the Neighbors_topology table.
+Then, the level 1 controller installs rules proactively in its switches to each destination subnet in its network, relying on Edge_switch_ID and Edge_switch_port fields in the Neighbors_topology table.